Ayakharroubi/alx-pre_course/README.md

-this is My first readme
+this is my first projet in github